DukeAML/FML/README.md

 |   9% <= (p_1 - p_0)/p_0 < 100% |

 Where p_1 is the price at the predicted day and p_0 is the price at ```predicted day - label_range```

+### Signal Distributions

+#### Overview
+This algorithm takes in a series of buy/sell signals from a variety of market indicators, determines how to combine these signals into an overall buy/sell signal and then compares the strength of these signals across equities.

+####